 This century of splendor that Yucatan lived has left us hundreds of beautiful haciendas as testimonies.
 Of the little more than 120 haciendas approximated at the beginning of the 400th century, today there are about XNUMX haciendas, many standing in a state of abandonment.

-At present they have been transformed into hotels, some into spaces for meetings and celebrations of events such as weddings, birthdays or quinceañeras, others were renovated in great detail for tourists to visit, a few continue to live working the skeleton for an industry of products that still persists and many others in a state of ruin and abandonment.
+At present they have been transformed into hotels, some into spaces for meetings and celebrations of events such as weddings, birthdays or quinceañeras, others were renovated in great detail for tourists to visit, a few continue to live working the skeleton for a product industry that still lasts and many others in a state of ruin and abandonment.

 We miss a lot in this chapter of the Haciendas in Yucatan, at least one Hacienda run by the Government that would serve as a museum of the history of the Haciendas.
 These well-explained places raise awareness in the human being, they make us see our steps, they make us know.
 The fact that today the Haciendas are being recovered by entities and private capital for events and accommodation is still an extension of those established many centuries ago.